souravkumar-cloud/skill-swap/README.md

 ## 🚢 Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+This application is deployed on Vercel and is live at: **[https://skill-swap-6454.vercel.app/](https://skill-swap-6454.vercel.app/)**

-### Deploy on Vercel
+### Deploy Your Own

+You can deploy your own instance of Skill Swap using Vercel:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/souravkumar-cloud/skill-swap)

+For more deployment options, check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

 ## 🤝 Contributing